-In less than 90 days, many parts of deer country will have had their first frost.
-That means you should be planting fall food plots now, and if you haven’t already started, you should be cleaning up your planting site now by getting rid of those pesky weeds.
+In less than 30 days, many parts of deer country will have new weed growth and forage growth with soil temperatures warming above 59 degrees.
+That means you should be getting ready to plant your spring food plots now, and if you haven’t already started, you should be cleaning up your planting site now by getting rid of those pesky weeds.

 Weeds are bad for fall food plots; they make seeding difficult and compete with your wildlife plantings, they crowd out freshly germinated plants, and rob desirable deer forages of food, water, and sunlight.
 Late summer weeds and grasses are public enemy No. 1 when it comes to fall food plots.

 The easiest way to rid a food plot site of weeds and unwanted grasses is to spray the entire plot site location with a 2% glyphosate solution such as Roundup®.
 The best time to spray is at least 2 weeks before preparing a seedbed for planting, which is now in the North and within the next few months if your location is any place other than the Deep South.
 Spraying now will give weeds plenty of time to die and make it much easier to prepare a nice, even seedbed for planting.
 It will also give you time to identify any areas that the sprayer missed and allow you a second shot if needed.
 Glyphosate treated plants typical begin to brown down in 7-10 days.
 In 2 weeks you will clearly see what you have hit and what was missed.
 You can then go back and re-spray the missed areas and work the site a few days later after treating a location.

 Just about any type sprayer will work; we’ve used them all.
 We do our 3-acre and larger fields with a 250-gallon tractor rig.
 For ATV sprayers for smaller plots, we like 25 gallons and have done plenty of spraying with backpack sprayers and even handheld lawn and garden models.
 They all work; the trick is to choose the right size for your spraying equipment to do the job.